 Conclusion

-Lost Dog Syndrome describes a set of behaviors that make certain dogs more prone to getting lost.
-Whether due to breed traits, lack of training, anxiety, or unfamiliar environments, it’s important for dog owners to take steps to reduce the risk.
+Lost Dog Syndrome is a set of behaviors that make some dogs more prone to getting lost.
+Whether due to breed instincts, lack of training, anxiety, or cognitive decline, it’s essential for dog owners to take preventive steps to keep their pets safe.
+Training, proper identification, securing the home, and managing anxiety are key ways to reduce the risk of your dog getting lost.